jlyonsmith/consul-extra/README.md

-# Extended Commands for the `consul` CLI
+# Extra Commands for the `consul` CLI

 ## Summary

 This tool provides some extra features to the `consul` command line tool.
-Install it globally with `npm install consul-tool` and run it with `consul2`.
+Install it globally with `npm install consul-extra` and run it with `consul-extra`.

 This tool exposes the functionality of the [`consul`](https://www.npmjs.com/package/consul) library as a command line tool.